 Once your doctor says you can go back to work, you must tell your employer.
 You’re allowed to go back to the job you had before your accident.

-Sometimes you can’t go back to your old job: maybe it doesn’t exist any more or you can’t do it because of the accident.
-In that case, your employer must offer you an equivalent job or a job you’re able to do.
+Sometimes you can’t go back to your old job: maybe it doesn’t exist anymore or you can’t do it because of the accident.
+In that case, your employer must offer you an equivalent job or a suitable job.